AndPotap/igr/README.md

 | `cont_c_linspace` | `<tuple> ((0., 5., 25000))`  | The lower bound, upper bound, and how many iters to get from lower to upper. |
 | `disc_c_linspace` | `<tuple> ((0., 5., 25000))`  | The lower bound, upper bound, and how many iters to get from lower to upper. |
 | `check_every` | `<int> (1)`  | How often (in terms of epochs) the test loss is evaluated. |

+## Replicating Figures / Tables in the paper

 ### Implementation Nuances